michealmcdon/qr-code-component/README.md

 - [MDN Web Docs for Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) - This helped me understand the basics and advanced concepts of Flexbox.

 ## Author
-- Website - [Your Name](https://www.your-site.com)  <!-- Add your personal or portfolio website URL -->
 - Frontend Mentor - [@michealmcdon](https://www.frontendmentor.io/profile/michealmcdon)
-- Twitter - [@yourusername](https://www.twitter.com/yourusername)  <!-- Optional, if you want to share your Twitter handle -->

 ## Acknowledgments
 Thanks to Frontend Mentor for the design and challenge.
 Shoutout to the community for their support and feedback.